jinkya/javascript-notes/Coercion in JavaScript/readme.md

 High performance js by Nichlas Zakas(a bit out of date)
 Javascript Patterns by Stoyan Stefanov ( again a bit old but rigorous look at js design patterns. )

-MDN ( defacto documentation of js aside from specifications itself.)
-Its javascript wikipedia, exhaustive documentation of javascript.
+[MDN](https://mzl.la/2zud3Ve)( defacto documentation of js aside from specifications itself).
+MDN is javascript wikipedia, exhaustive documentation of javascript.
 Contribute to the community by checking and updating if found errors.

 [Coding Styles](https://github.com/rwldrn/idiomatic.js)
 [Algorithm pseudo code for better js specs understandings](http://www.ecma-international.org/ecma-262/5.1/)

-javascript is going to evolve on a regular basis( mostly yearly )
+javascript is going to evolve on a regular basis ( yearly )

 Browsers aren't waiting for specifications.
-They settles down in feature mode in the updated versions of browsers long before official specification based on proposal only.
+Proposed specs settles down in feature mode in the updated versions of browsers long before official specification based on proposal only.
 Use transpilers to be backward compatible eg_ babel.js New specifications not only make the code easier to write but also significantly easier to maintain.
 Don't hesitate to use the new specifications, leave backward compatibility for transpilers.